6qat/book/README.md

 The cons operator (::) appends a tail into a head element.

 IMPORTANT: Lists are covariant, but Arrays in Scala are not.
+Types that accepts mutations of it's elements should not be variant.
+Immutable types, on the other hand, can be covariant if some conditions on methods are met.

 ## All together now ##